 In place of devices, Winter suggests using the space for some sort of sturdy knickknack that won’t break when you toss it on the ground.
 If you’re lying in bed being kept awake by something you need to remember in the morning, you can think of that task while you knock the item off the nightstand.
-You’ll be able to fall asleep knowing that when you see the item on the floor in the morning you’ll remember what you need to take care of.
-(Winter keeps a wooden rhinoceros on his bedside table for this very reason.)
+You’ll be able to fall asleep knowing that when you see the item on the floor in the morning, you’ll remember what you need to take care of.
+(Winter keeps a wooden rhinoceros onside his bed table for this very reason.)

 A noisy bedroom is—not surprisingly—hardly conducive for good sleep, but one that's too quiet may also not work for you.
 Some people need silence to nod off, while others prefer soothing background noise (whether the whir of a fan or a sleep sound machine).
 You may also benefit from background noise—and ear plugs!—if outside sounds (a yapping dog or neighbour’s music) keeps you up.